Doab: Ganga-Yamuna Doab

-The Doab designates the flat alluvial tract between the Ganges and Yamuna rivers extending from the Sivalik Hills to the two rivers' confluence at Prayagraj.
+The Ganga-Yamuna Doab, also known simply as The Doab, is the flat alluvial tract between the Ganges and Yamuna rivers extending from the Sivalik Hills to the two rivers' confluence at Prayagraj.
 It is also called as Ganges-Yamuna Doab or Ganga Doab.
 The region has an area of about 23,360 square miles (60,500 square km); it is approximately 500 mi in length and 60 mi in width.
+In ancient times, it was known as Antarvedi.
+It is the most populated and largest of the doabs of India and can be divided into three sections: Upper (Haridwar to Aligarh), Middle, and Lower.

-The British Raj] divided the Doab into three administrative districts, viz., Upper Doab (Meerut), Middle Doab (Agra) and Lower Doab (Allahabad).
+The British Raj divided the Doab into three administrative districts, viz., Upper Doab (Meerut), Middle Doab (Agra) and Lower Doab (Allahabad).

 Currently the following states and districts form part of The Doab: